This task is here to explain current design behind lybrary overrides in BF Blender: 2.8, and to keep track of known limitations and TODOs.

 - Refined handling of pointers.
 Pointers can be to other IDs (then we only want to compare pointer itself), or to some sub-data we own (in which case, we want to go further down the path), or to some other we do not own (we only want to compare pointer itself here too).

 - Try to improve performances (T54762) (for big production characters, this can add several hundreds of milliseconds to every undo step... we can live with it, but this could be improved).
-A temp workaround could be to add an option to not do that processing (and give a way to do it manually)?
-Note: According to studio artists, this is not high priority so far.
+Partially addressed already, but it should be possible to improve things further still.

 Override at .blend saving